DQZ25/Animal_Adoption_Project/README.md

 The core dependencies for this project are:

-pandas, matplotlib, LogisticRegression, SVM, RandomForest, XGBoost, SHAP
+pandas, numpy, matplotlib, scikit-learn, XGBoost, SHAP

 ## Author
 Dequan Zhang(dequan_zhang@brown.edu)